Xoltron/xolt.github.io/README.md

 ![](/images/cookie.png)[xoltron.github.io/xoltcookie2](/xoltcookie2/) - 2nd Webpage for cookie clicker cus why not?

+[xoltron.github.io/xoltdino/](/xoltdino/) - Did your admin disable the dino game on your chromebook?
+Well here's a html port of the dino game!

 ## Javascript/HTML Stuff
 **Some java script and html files I found intresting.**